PurdueAF/purdue-af/docs/source/guide-vscode.rst

 #. (optional) **Start a Dask Gateway cluster**

-   Follow :doc:`instructions to start Dask Gateway cluster from a Jupyter notebook <doc-dask-gateway>` - they will work in your local notebook in VSCode too, but interactive widgets will not be displayed.
+   Follow :doc:`instructions to start Dask Gateway cluster from a Jupyter notebook <guide-dask-gateway>` - they will work in your local notebook in VSCode too, but interactive widgets will not be displayed.